mraimi/insight2/README.md

 to find the degree where the median lies.
 It runs in time linear in the size of the degree key list which in the big dataset of 1800 was of size < 20.

+Thanks for taking the time to consider me for the fellowship!